craftcms/docs/docs/commerce/3.x/custom-order-statuses.md

 ### Showing Customers the History of an Order

-An order’s <commerce3:craft\commerce\models\StatusHistory> models are available via `order.histories`.
-Every history record has a `newStatus` property that reflects which status the order moved into, and all but the first record will have an `oldStatus`.
-The `message` property contains any text from the order’s `notes` field that coincided with the change.
+An order’s <commerce3:craft\commerce\models\OrderHistory> models are available via `order.histories`.
+Every history record has a `newStatus` property that reflects which status the order moved into, and all but the first record will have an `prevStatus`.
+The `message` property contains any text from the order’s `message` field that coincided with the change.

 The new and old status properties return <commerce3:craft\commerce\models\OrderStatus> models, which include a `name` and `description`.